-Vampires are one of the most famous mythical creatures in history.
+Vampires are one of the most known mythical creatures in history.
 The origins of their legend date back to ancient civilizations.
 Some ancient religions and mythologies, such as ancient Greek mythology, believed in the existence of blood-sucking demons with a beastly appearance who looked nothing like humans.
-The legend as we know it today originated right after medieval times, reaching its peak during the Victorian Era when Romanticism was flourishing.
-Today, we present to you 5 vampire paintings in art, along with their stories.
+The myth of a “vampire” as we know it today originated right after medieval times and reached its peak during the Victorian Era when Romanticism was flourishing.
+Here we present to you 5 vampire paintings in art and their stories.
 Some are creepy enough to give you serious chills!

 Everyone is familiar with Dracula.
-The name originated from Vlad Tepes or Vlad Draculia.
-He was the Voivode (governor) of Wallachia three times from 1448 – 1476, the year of his death.
+The name originated from Vlad Tepes or Vlad Dracula.
+He was the Voivode (governor) of Wallachia three times from 1448 to 1476, the year of his death.
 As a child, he was captured and held hostage by the Ottomans along with his brother, Radu.
 He witnessed monstrous hostilities and atrocities as he took part in the Ottoman and Hungarian wars.
 He returned to Hungary and started his first reign in 1448.
 Vlad Tepes became famous for the way he tortured his enemies—he impaled enemies outside his castle.
-He got the nickname Draculia because of the blood that filled his yards.
+He got the nickname Dracula because of the blood that filled his yards.

-This portrait, whose artist is unknown, depicts the Impaler during his days of glory.
+This portrait by an unknown artist depicts the Impaler during his days of glory.
 It is one of the most famous vampire paintings.
 Vlad Tepes’ history inspired Bram Stoker to write his famous novel, Dracula.
 The novel Dracula became much more famous than Tepes himself and was an enormous inspiration for horror literature and cinema.

 Not everyone is familiar with the history of Elizabeth Bathory.
 She is an inspiration for horror video games and cinema, as well as the gothic culture in general.
 However, she is a rather sophisticated icon, not known to many like Dracula.

 The real story is that Elizabeth Bathory was a countess in Hungary.
 She came from a noble family (born in 1560) and married a nobleman of a slightly lower social rank than her.
 While her husband went to continuous wars with the Ottomans and other state enemies of the time, Bathory remained at her castle.
-For no known reason, she started torturing her maids, especially the young virgins.
+Rumor has it that she started torturing her maids, especially the young virgins.
 She drained their blood, tore their bodies apart, and kept them in dungeons.
-Between the years 1602-1604, rumors started spreading throughout the kingdom about her despicable actions.
+Between the years 1602-1604, gossips started spreading throughout the kingdom about her despicable actions.

 Edvard Munch‘s painting is not a vampire painting per se as the artist did not intend to paint a vampire.
 It is actually a couple.
 A man in distress finds himself in the arms of his beloved partner for comfort.
-She kisses him on the back of his neck while he has surrendered into her hug.
-Some critics interpreted this painting as a depiction of when Munch visited prostitutes.
+She kisses him on the back of his neck while he surrenders into her hug.
+Some critics interpreted this painting as a depiction of when Munch visited sex workers.
 Others thought that it was about the death of his sister.

 Une Semaine de Bonté ou Les Sept Éléments Capitaux is a novel series by Max Ernst.
-Drawing inspiration from the movements of Dada and Surrealism, Ernst created these books by making collages of pictures from 19th and 20th century pulp books, encyclopedias, scientific journals, and natural history magazines.
-The overall result is a completely surrealistic narration of the seven days of the week, where each day is assigned to a deadly sin.
+Drawing inspiration from the movements of Dada and Surrealism, Ernst created these books by making collages of pictures from 19th and 20th-century pulp books, encyclopedias, scientific journals, and natural history magazines.
+The overall result is a completely Surrealist narration of the seven days of the week, where each day is assigned to a deadly sin.
 There are five books in total.

 This particular illustration belongs to Thursday, which was the day of blackness.
 This chapter has collaged illustrations that show men as birds.
 Therefore, it is not an actual vampire we see in the image but more of a man with big wings.
 Since the wings resemble a bat’s wings, we can interpret it as a vampire.